jueves, 1 de junio de 2017

 Los cien mejores libros de no ficción (para el anglosajón National Register, claro está)

-National Register, 3 de mayo de 1999.
-La lista está formada por un consejillo de redacción enteramente anglosajón, blanco y que vota republicano, aunque variado y de formación superior
+[National Register, 3 de mayo de 1999.
+La lista está formada por un consejillo de redacción enteramente anglosajón, blanco y que vota republicano, aunque (aparentemente) variado y con formación dizque superior]

 THE LIST: